How to compare errors and omissions insurance quotes

 Each agency has its own standards and system, so seeing an A+ from one agency may not give you the whole picture.

-If a carrier only highlights one rating, you might want to research its other ratings.
+If an insurance provider only highlights one rating, you might want to research its other ratings.
 When you do, pay close attention to the rating system.
 For example, an A+ is the second highest score for A.M.
 Best, but it isn’t even an option for Moody’s ratings.

 4. 'Duty to defend' language

-Look for the words “duty to defend” in your errors and omissions insurance quotes.
+Look for the words “duty to defend” in your errors and omissions / professional liability insurance quotes.

 An insurance policy with that language requires your insurance carrier to provide for your defense from the start, even if it turns out the claim isn’t ultimately covered.